How many times have you walked past the aisle of canned crab meat but never thought about buying it?

 6. Crown Prince Wild Caught Fancy Pink Crab Meat

-If you want your canned crab meat to provide you with fine dining experience, this fancy pink crab meat by Crown Prince is a great option.
+If you want your canned crab meat to provide you with a fine dining experience, this fancy pink crab meat by Crown Prince is a great option.

 This canned crab meat is a combination of large lump and body meat that you can use for a range of dishes.